 Important Notes for Applicants

-The OSU Department of Agricultural Communication, Education, and Leadership (ACEL) extends an open invitation to qualified applicants for the online master’s degree program in Agricultural and Extension Education.
-The Master’s degree program offers thesis and non-thesis options.
-Students need to consult with the AEE Director of Graduate Studies to determine if specializations of interest are available to students outside of the Columbus area.
+The Ohio State Department of Agricultural Communication, Education, and Leadership (ACEL) extends an invitation to qualified applicants to apply for a master’s or doctoral degree program in ACEL.
+The Master’s degree program offers a traditional, on-campus M.S. (thesis and non-thesis options), an M.Ed. as well as an online M.S. (thesis and non-thesis options).
 Prior to beginning the application process, persons interested in the program should take note of the following items: